 - Sonos Zone Players (ZP90, ZP100, ZP120, etc)

 All other Sonos devices are capable of running Sonos S2 software.
 Any products released after May 2020 require the Sonos S2 software.

 Why don't they get new features?

 Like TVs, smartphones, tablets and most other forms of entertainment equipment, Sonos devices inevitably show their age - not because of their audio tech, but because of the processing and storage capabilities available when first launched.
 The affected devices are therefore no longer capable of effectively running the latest software or the more advanced, modern streaming services.

-After all, some of the devices are nearly 15 years-old.
+After all, some of the devices are over 15 years-old.
 How many people expect a 15 year-old TV to run Netflix, 4K or even BBC iPlayer these days?

 Sonos continues to release patches for the legacy gear if security holes are detected, just not the same significant upgrades as the rest of its family of speakers.

 What to do if you own an affected Sonos speaker or device

 If you do own any of the devices above and are worried that they'll simply stop working, rest assured that absolutely isn't the case.

 Instead, you can continue to use them on the Sonos S1 software.
 There are some caveats to this, however.

 For example, if you want to use legacy products with newer speakers as part of the same Sonos network you will not be able to update the newer devices to Sonos S2.
 They will all continue work together, but your newer devices will need to remain on Sonos S1 to do so.